mmark-md/mmark/README.md

 These **markup characters** sort of hang on the left hand side of a word.

-Similarly we'll call **markdown characters** placed between a character of level `L` and a character of level `R` *right-flanking delimiter run* if and only if:
+Similarly we'll call **markup characters** placed between a character of level `L` and a character of level `R` *right-flanking delimiter run* if and only if: